bastings/nlp1-2017-projects/dep-parser/README.md

 Concretely, you will:

 * Read the relevant literature on dependency grammars, graph algorithms, and neural networks
-* Use this to re-implement the model described in [Dozat & Manning (2017)](https://web.stanford.edu/~tdozat/files/TDozat-ICLR2017-Paper.pdf)
+* Use this to re-implement the model described in [Dozat & Manning (2017)](Dozat&Manning2017.pdf), which is an extension of [Kiperwasser & Goldberg (2016)](Kiperwasser&Goldberg2016.pdf)
 * Train this model on annotated data from the [Universal Dependencies project](http://universaldependencies.org/).
 Next to English, you will choose one other language to investigate.
-Ideally a language that you are familiar with, so that you can inspect the behaviour of you model :)
+Ideally you choose a language that you are familiar with, so that you can interpret the performance of you model!
-* Use the trained model to parse sentences in a test-set, and see how well it performs
+* Use the trained model to parse sentences in a test-set, and evaluate how well it performs
-* Run a baseline dependency parser (out of the box) to get some scores.
+* Run a baseline dependency parser (that we provide) to get some scores.
 See if you can beat them with your own parser!

 At the end of the project you will have a fully working parser!
-If time permits, you can do a number of interesting things with it: investigate its performance on really hard sentences (look [here](https://en.wikipedia.org/wiki/List_of_linguistic_example_sentences#cite_note-1) for inspiration!); inspect the neural network to see what it has learned; investigate the type of grammatical errors your parser makes; or you could even come up with an improvement to the model!
+If time permits, you can do a number of interesting things with it: investigate its performance on very hard sentences (look [here](https://en.wikipedia.org/wiki/List_of_linguistic_example_sentences#cite_note-1) for inspiration!); inspect the trained neural network to see what it has learned; investigate the type of grammatical errors your parser makes; or you could even come up with an improvement to the model!

 Read on for more details.